openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 metadata:
   name: <vendor>-<kmod>
 spec:
+  metadata:
+    version: <semver>
   driverContainer:
   - git:
       ref: "release-4.3"
       uri: "https://gitlab.com/<vendor>/<kmod>.git"
 ```

-The second example shows the combined capabilities of SROv2 for dealing with
+The second example shows the combined capabilities of SRO for dealing with
 multiple driver containers and artifacts.
-On the other side SROv2 can also be
+On the other side SRO can also be
 used in a minimalistic form where we only deploy a simple kmod.
 The example CR
 above would create only one DriverContainer from the git repository provided.
 For each kernel module one would provide one CR with the needed information.